 I worked in intelligence for about half my enlistment and aircraft maintenance in the other.
 While I don’t mind going back to the former, I’m sure as hell in NOT wanting to do the latter.
 I don’t think I’ve reached that point of desperation . . . yet.
-I’m thankful for having been a veteran, but they weren’t without conditions I couldn’t help being beholden to.
+I’m thankful for being a veteran, but they weren’t without conditions I couldn’t help being accountable to.
 It’s almost as if my situation was a series of double-edged swords.

 Perhaps I’m too presumptuous in my decisions.
 Maybe my outlook on this need not be as grim as I’m making it to be.
 Should I bite the bullet and go back to aircraft maintenance?
 Well, I still get shudders at the thought, so, nope!
 But, every time I look at my shrinking bank account, my mind starts to shift farther from “nope” to “eh, maybe.”

 The next time I get paid to do something, I keep telling myself it’ll be for something I enjoy (hell, I’ll settle for mild contentment at this point).
 That’s looking like less and less the case, and it worries me.
 Sometimes, I wonder if I should’ve stayed in the military.
 Thankfully, I come back to my senses.
 I believe I’ve mentally and emotionally recovered enough to the point where I can take to task whatever challenges I’m presented with to the best of my ability.
 But, I’d like to do that with something I like, like what I’m doing right now . . . writing.